rinalds98/Savory-Junction/README.md

 ## **Solved Bugs**
 - The Star rating system when selecting 2 stars would light up stars(2, 3, 4, 5) but it should only light up stars (1, 2) It was fixed by using display flex and reversing the order.
 The checkbox(Stars) values also had to be changed so they would correspond to the correct star.
-- Update reservation wasn't updating properly and even though 10 tables would create a second reservation for a reserved table.
+- Update reservation wasn't updating properly and even though 10 tables would create a 11th reservation for a reserved table.

 ## **Unfixed Bugs**
 - once a user selects a rating if they click away or decide they want to write a review the star rating selection disappears.